polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 Complete 6.4 and 6.5 of Udacity course.
 Also make a pacman package for PySyft since it is not in the AUR yet.

 #### Halwai Aftab Hasan
+Pledge Taken

 Finish Lesson 5 - Introducing Local and Global Differential Privacy <br />

+![image4](https://github.com/Polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/blob/master/images/Lesson5.png)

 Finish Mumbai Meet-Up plan, day and Time with Jyoti, Shubhangi, Avi ,Cibaca, Hitoishi and Amar <br />
-![image4](https://github.com/Polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/blob/master/images/Lesson5.png)